funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     }
     ```
     <br/><br/>
+For the matrix multiplication kernel with transpose in the above section, with a COARSE_FACTOR of 4, it takes somewhere around 550ms as compared to 750ms without coarsening.<br/><br/>
 [Thread coarsening and register tiling](https://lumetta.web.engr.illinois.edu/508/slides/lecture3.pdf)<br/><br/>
 To find the optimum value of the COARSE_FACTOR, we can experiment with different values and check the stats.<br/><br/>